scottrlarson/profession/content/terms/payments.md

 +++

 All payments can be made via check or cash.
-If you prefer to pay by credit card, you can [paypal](paypal.me/scottrlarson) me, or venmo me at @scottrlarson.
+If you prefer to pay by credit card, you can [paypal](paypal.me/scottrlarson) me, or [venmo me](https://account.venmo.com/u/scottrlarson) at @scottRlarson.
+On Venmo, my handle is connected to a business.
+So if you do not see my listing, switch to the business tab.

 ## In-shop Servicing
 Payments are due upon pick-up of your device.